What Kinds of Damages May I Claim for Car Accident Injuries?

 Loss of Affection or Companionship

 If you are married, an injury could deprive you and your spouse of the ability to show affection, including sexual activity, which is referred to in legal terms as a "loss of consortium."
 Unlike other types of damages, loss of affection, companionship, and/or consortium are claimed by the uninjured spouse.
-But these types of damages cannot be recovered if you do not recover damages for your injuries.
+But these types of damages can’t be recovered if you don’t recover damages for your injuries.

 If a motorist dies as a result of his injuries, surviving family members may claim loss of society and companionship damages.
 For this type of claim, the jury considers whether: